facemrook/facemrook.github.io/docs/chrysalis1-whiteflag.md

 - In other words: The Coordinator's milestones can now approve *anything*, and it is up to the nodes to figure out which transactions are valid and which ones aren't.
-- This creates a 100% confirmation rate, because every transaction can now be considered valid.
+- This creates a 100% confirmation rate, because every transaction (valid or not) can now be confirmed.
 This also removes the need for reattach & promote, as there are no invalid branches anymore.
 It also simplifies GTTA, because every tip can be attached to, valid or not.
 - But **White Flag is a temporary thing: It can't work with Coordicide**, so it